DIAGNijmegen/website-content/content/pages/vacancies/llm_as_a_judge.md

 Where available, clinician outputs will serve as a reference standard.

-Human annotations for validation are partially available and can be extended during the project.
-Alternatively, the student may focus on intrinsic evaluation of LLM-as-a-Judge reliability through controlled experiments using different models and prompt configurations.

-Data are handled within approved institutional frameworks, and the project has been classified as non-WMO by the Medical Ethics Committee.

 ## References

 [1] Hu, D., Guo, Y., Zhou, Y., Flores, L., & Zheng, K. (2025).
 A systematic review of early evidence on generative AI for drafting responses to patient messages. *npj Health Systems*, 2(1), 27.